Trek X-Caliber and Procaliber Compared: Which One to Choose?

 All X-Caliber bikes have the same aluminum hardtail trail frame, available in many sizes and a few colors that vary between models.
 Procalibers have an OCLV carbon frame with an IsoSpeed decoupler (more about it later).
 They are also available in multiple colors and sizes.

-Unlike Trek Marlin bikes, all sizes have the same shape and no curved top tube.
+Unlike Trek Marlin bikes, all X-Caliber sizes have the same shape and no curved top tube.

-X-Calibers and Procalibers have almost the same geometry.
+The X-Caliber and Procaliber have almost the same geometry.
 It’s relatively average compared to other HT XC mountain bikes.
 Procalibers are slightly more aggressive.
 They have a slacker headtube angle, giving you more confidence when descending.
 Both will allow you to climb effectively.

 Trek X-Caliber vs. Trek Procaliber geometry comparison.